 I took the idea to a local machine shop and they immediately saw the potential.
 They started designing the Tractor Caddy that very day.
 We ran several prototypes of this tractor mounted tool box, and came up with a product that really works.
 If you want a tractor tool carrier, Tractor Mike suggests you give the Tractor Caddy a try.

 It was obvious to us that it was something other tractor enthusiasts might like as well.
 So we’re offering it for sale.
-The price is $199 plus shipping and the product is available now.
 Ordering information is below.

 Forget Your Tractor Tool Box.
 Use The Tractor Caddy